lytze/GFP_colony_PEV_analysis/README.md

 ## Sample Figures

-Six sample figures are presented in the 'sample_figure' folder.
+Six sample figures are presented in the `sample_figure` folder.
 Figure 1 to 5 contain single colonies and figure 6 contains 2.
 Yeast strains (obtained from Yamamoto lab), JT630 and JT634, are theoretically refered as of higher and lower variation rate respectively.
 In our sample figures, 1 to 4, as well as 6 are pictures of JT630, and figure 5 is a picture of JT634.

-You can access the genetic infomation through this paper ['Hexanucleotide motifs mediate recruitment of the RNA elimination machinery to silent meiotic genes.'
-Yamashita A, et al](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3352096/).
+You can access the genetic infomation through this paper [Hexanucleotide motifs mediate recruitment of the RNA elimination machinery to silent meiotic genes., *Yamashita A, et al*](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3352096/).
 Notice that in our pictures, we used the haploid strains instead the original diploid strain.